szreik/cse15l-lab-reports/lab-report-1-week-2.md

 `ssh cs15lsp22zz@ieng6.ucsd.edu`

 5. If you get a message that reads:

     `The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?`

     Enter `yes` into the terminal.

-6. Enter your password, and if you should see the following screen you are connected!
+6. Enter your password, and if you see the following screen you are connected!
 ![Image](remotecon.png)